 - Once your milk has boiled, pour this slowly into the egg mixture tempering your eggs.
 Once whisked together, pour this back into the pan over medium heat and whisk until thickened (about 5 minutes).

-For Choux Pastry
+Instructions for Choux Pastry

 - Begin by placing the butter, salt and sugar in a medium saucepan.
-Add ½ cup (120mL) water to the pan and bring to a boil over medium-high heat.
+Add the water to the pan and bring to a boil over medium-high heat.
 Once boiling, tip in your flours and quickly beat with a wooden spoon until a dough forms.
 Continue mixing over the heat for a couple of minutes to help cook the flour out, then tip the mixture into a medium bowl and continue beating until it finishes steaming.